 With intent to enhance integrity ethics & transparency in governance of theCompany your Company had adopted a Code of Conduct for Directors and Senior ManagementPersonnel.
 The Code has been displayed on the Company's websitewww.shyamcenturyferrous.com

 The Company has complied with the applicable Secretarial Standards as recommended bythe Institute of Company Secretaries of India.
-The Company has also complied with allrelevant Indian Accounting Standards referred to in Section 133 of the Companies Act 2013read with Companies (Indian Accounting Standard) Rules 2015 while prepairing thefinancial statements.
+The Company has also complied with allrelevant Indian Accounting Standards referred to in section 133 of the Companies Act 2013read with Companies (Indian Accounting Standards) Rules 2015 while preparing thefinancial statements.

 Pursuant to requirement of Section 134 (3) (c) read with section 134 (5) of theCompanies Act 2013 the Directors hereby confirm and state that:

-The Directors have selected such accounting policies and have applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2019and of the profit of the Company for the year under review.
+The Directors have selected such accounting policies and have applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2021 and of the profitof the Company for the year under review.